About the project

 - One paid whale and dolphin-watching trip.

-- A guided hike up the volcano.
+- Climb to the volcano.

 (Flight times to the Azores may change without notice, due to weather conditions or other objective facts.
 Furthermore, weather during your stay may not permit the organisation of whale-watching trips or hikes up the volcano.)